nativefier/nativefier/docs/api.md

 --bookmarks-menu <string>
 ```

-Path to a JSON file containing configuration for a predefined bookmarks menu.
+Path to a JSON file defining a bookmarks menu.
 In addition to containing a list of bookmarks, this file customizes the name of the menu and (optionally) allows assigning keyboard shortcuts to bookmarks.

+This menu is a simple list; folders are not supported.

+Your `menuLabel` can be bound to a `Alt + letter` shortcut using the letter `&` before the `letter` you want.
+Be careful to not conflict with the letter of other menus!

 Example of such a JSON file: